ai-infrastructure-alliance/mltrl/examples/mltrl_card_BO_level4.md

 - Low-level tests verify the algorithm can find solutions for simple mixed-variable functions
 - Tests verify the algorithm converges for standard BO problems
 - There are several unit tests on the BO loop, but more are needed (notably for diverse parameter sets)
+- MVBO algorithm converges to solution on optimization benchmark problems in 1.0s or less on 4-core CPU.

 **Extra notes**: Base BO tests are assumed valid from the source BoTorch and GPyTorch repositories